Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Don’t Treat Your Dog to Irish Soda Bread

 Irish soda bread is a treat commonly found at St. Patrick’s Day events.
-Though it might be tempting to give your dog a little nibble, resist the urge because Irish soda bread contains raisins, and these can be damaging to dogs’ kidneys.
+Though it might be tempting to give your dog a little nibble, resist the urge because Irish soda bread contains raisins, which are very toxic to dogs and just a couple can permanently damage their kidneys.
 If you’d like for your dog to join in the celebrations, stock up on some safe treats instead.
 You can even find recipes for homemade St. Patrick’s Day dog treats online.

 3. Keep Shamrocks Away from Your Dog